xeron56/xeron56/README.md

 **Hi, I'm MD.
 SHAHIDUL ISLAM! 👋**

 I'm a  Software Engineer with 4+ years of experience in Flutter mobile app development.
-Passionate about creating beautiful, user-centric interfaces and integrating cutting-edge AI technologies, I'm seeking a Senior role where I can leverage my expertise to architect scalable mobile solutions.
+Passionate about creating beautiful, user-centric interfaces and integrating cutting-edge AI technologies,

 **Skills:**